adityaganji889/MicroFrontendTodoApp/README.md

 * Host-App is the central point (like Eureka Discovery Service in Spring Netflix Eureka for Spring Microservices) where the components from remote apps: Todoform-App, Todolist-App are imported and rendered.
 * Implemented Hot reload functionality using react-refresh plugin for the DEV environment.
 * Imported and exported components from one project to another (remotely) using webpack module federation plugin.
-* Handled routes and navigation in micro-frontend architecture using remoteEntry.js for each of the components.
+* Handled routes and navigation in micro-frontend architecture using react-router-dom v6, remoteEntry.js for each of the components.
 * Further, this todoapp has Pagination, Sorting, Searching, CRUD, Toast Notifications, Scalable functionalities, utilizes Browser localStorage.

 ## Architecture Diagram: